Aslamul Haque

 Aslamul Haque (14 May 1961 – 4 April 2021) was a Bangladeshi entrepreneur, businessman and politician.
-He was a Bangladesh Awami League politician and Jatiya Sangsad member from Dhaka-14 constituency since its inception in 2009 until his death in 2021.
+He was a Bangladesh Awami League politician and member of parliament from the Dhaka-14 constituency since its inception in 2009 until his death in 2021.

 Biography

-Haque attended National Bangla High School.
+Aslam attended Mirpur Bengali Medium High School (now Mirpur Govt.
+High School).

 He was the founder and chairman of Maisha Group, a business conglomerate in Bangladesh.
 He began building his business in 1992.
 Maisha Group began as Maisha Property Development Ltd. He was the member of Commonwealth of Independent States-Bangladesh Chamber of Commerce and Industry.
 Maisha Group developed Arisha Private Economic Zone in Dhaka.

 Controversy

-In March 2020, Bangladesh Inland Water Transport Authority sought to demolish apparent illegal structures owned by Haque in Dhaka.
+In March 2020, Bangladesh Inland Water Transport Authority sought to demolish apparent illegal structures owned by Aslam in Dhaka.
 They demolished parts of a power plant owned by him.